 1. Let kids experience how good generosity feels as you move through the holiday season.

 Buy an extra can of whatever you're buying and let your kids donate it at checkout, if your grocery store has such a program.
 Wrap gloves and mittens together to donate.
-Give your child a set amount to spend, take them to the toy store where they can pick out a gift for a needy child, and let them personally deliver it to a shelter or charity drop-off point.
+Give your child a set amount to spend, take them to the toy store where they can pick out a gift for a needy child, and let them personally deliver it to a shelter, hospital or charity drop-off point.

 2. Start a tradition of kindness and good deeds.